I believe that client success is the only measure of a coach's success.

 I met John at our corporate office and we got to know each other.
 After listening carefully to my situation, he caught me a little off guard when he asked, “Have you ever worn a hard hat to work?”
 I answered, “No.” He asked if I had ever seen cement being made.
 I hadn't.
 He said, “Come on, we need to visit your cement plant, and we're going to need a couple of hard hats.
 Don't tell anyone we're coming and don't wear your suit coat.”

-We jumped in his rental car with our hard hats, rolled up our sleeves, and drove to the plant a couple of miles away.
+We jumped in his rental car with our hard hats, rolled up our sleeves, and drove to the Dundee cement plant a couple of miles away from the corporate offices.
 On our way John advised me to ask a lot of 'dumb' questions to get a full understanding of the cement making process.

 We made a courtesy call on the shocked plant manager, and John requested someone to give us walk-through of the operation.
-A nervous foreman was assigned to us and spent a couple of hours showing us the process from A-to-Z. I learned more about making cement in three hours than I had since I started working at Holnam.
-Later, Brady commended me on my willingness to 'see' the business rather than just manage it.
+A nervous foreman was assigned to us and he spent a couple of hours showing us the process from A-to-Z. I learned more about making cement in two hours than I had since I started as CEO of Holnam.
+Later, Brady commended me on my willingness to 'see' the business from the ground floor rather than just manage it.

-John was my executive coach and I personally discovered more about my leadership style and how to improve it than in any management course I'd ever taken.
-He also planned a national, all management meeting in St. Louis, and we spent two very intense days as a companywide team.
-We emerged a different company and we were well positioned to capitalize on the demand for cement as the recession subsided and became the Number One cement company in the U.S.
+John was my executive coach for over a year, and I personally discovered more about leadership than I could have in any management course I've ever taken.
+He also planned a national, all management meeting in St. Louis, and we spent two very intense days as a company-wide team.
+We emerged a different company and we were well positioned to capitalize on the demand for cement as the recession subsided and we became the Number One cement company in the U.S.